Woman pointing to FAQ

 • Are there any potential side effects I should know about?

-Yes.
-As with many prescription medications, semaglutide and tirzepatide may cause side effects.
-Commonly reported effects include gastrointestinal symptoms such as nausea, diarrhea, constipation, or stomach discomfort, particularly during dose adjustments.
+Commonly reported side effects may include gastrointestinal symptoms such as nausea, vomiting, diarrhea, constipation, or abdominal discomfort, particularly during dose adjustments.

-These medications are not appropriate for everyone.
-During your consultation, a licensed medical provider reviews your medical history, discusses potential risks and benefits, and determines whether treatment is appropriate for you.
+An independently licensed healthcare provider reviews your medical history, discusses potential risks and benefits, and determines whether treatment is medically appropriate based on your individual clinical profile.

 • Who can participate in this weight loss program?